apivideo/api.video-documentation/vod/create-summaries.md

 ## Summary data structure

-Summaries consist of 3 elements:
+Summaries consist of 2 elements:

-- a **title** that clearly notes the topic of the video
 - an **abstract** that provides a short outline of the contents of the video
 - 3 **takeaways** in chronologial order, highlighting the key points of the video